EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Stoner.md

 # 🎨 Impressions
 The book is gripping in its triviality.
 It portrays the small conflicts between people extremely well.
 It is a book about a boring person in a boring life with boring decisions and boring conflicts and romances.

-## How I Discovered It
-Hacker news, I think

-## Who Should Read It?
-Older people need to calm down.
-It helps align the life you live.
-It was somewhat of a struggle book, though I read it fast (in a couple of days).

-# ☘️ How the Book Changed Me
 I felt happier with my current situation, how the trivialities of life might destroy a person, and how indecision is a destroyer of happiness.

 # ✍️ My Top  Quotes